absoIute/Speedhack/README.md

 int main(int argc, char *argv[])
 {
 	Speedhack::Setup();	//call this once
-	Speedhack::speed = 0.5; //change this whenever you like
+	Speedhack::SetSpeed(0.5); //call this whenever you like

 	return 0;
 }